-- Standard – groups assessments according to the standards on those assessments.
+- Standards – groups assessments according to the standards on those assessments.
 It's possible for one assessment to show up multiple times in this view if that assessment contains multiple standards.
 Scores shown in this view represent how the student performed on that standard on that assessment; scores do not necessarily represent a student's overall assessment performance, like in "Timeline" and "Bucket" views.

-Note: you can view Gradebook in the "Standard" layout even if your course does not employ standards-based grading, but this may not be an accurate depiction of student grades and performance.
+Note: you can view Gradebook in the "Standards" layout even if your course does not employ standards-based grading, but this may not be an accurate depiction of student grades and performance.
 This view depends on standards being linked to questions on assessments.

 Interacting with Gradebook

 There are many ways you can interact with your Gradebook once you have it configured the way you want it.

 - Download – click the menu button () and choose "Download CSV" to save the data in your Gradebook to a spreadsheet.

 - Sorting Columns – along the student axis, the "Student", "Sec", and course grade columns are all sortable.
 Along the assessment axis, you can sort results for individual assessments.
 Click column headers to sort from high to low or low to high.